 A landscape photo is nice.
 A bird photo is nice.
 A portrait photo is nice.

 But are any of them memorable?
 The photos that stick with you aren’t just nice; they tell a story.

 One of the strongest photos I remember shows an orangutan holding a leaf over his head to shield himself from the rain.
-Key words: “holding”, “to shield.”
+Keywords: “holding”, “to shield.”
 It’s a photo of a subject doing something.

-Are you more likely to remember a photo taken of sand dunes during a nice day?
+Are you more likely to remember a photo taken of sand dunes on a nice day?
 Or a photo taken as a sandstorm approached and turned the atmosphere into a hazy, swirling mess of new sand dunes forming?

 Capture your subject doing something, even something minor like showing a slight smile or jumping over a puddle.
 If it’s landscapes you like, try to capture your scene telling a story – a recent snowfall, a colorful sunrise, a bizarre cloud, and so on.
 Photos that tell stories will stick with you.

 Don’t just put extra effort into one particular photo or another; put extra effort into your photography as a whole, and you’ll see results.

 Make it a point to get out of bed for sunrise even when you’re tired and the sky doesn’t look promising.
 Walk another half hour to see what you find off the beaten path.
 Stay out in the city and take street photos even if you’re nervous about photographing strangers.
 Borrow a book about photography even if you think you won’t learn much from it.

 Landscape photographer Galen Rowell managed to photograph a rainbow over the Potala Palace because he ditched his camera bag in a bush and took off running to reach the right position in time.
 It became perhaps his most famous image.

 “Walking farther” doesn’t just mean walking farther.
 It means, more generally, taking that extra step to capture the photos you want, and to improve your photographic skills as a whole.